Parallel-NetCDF/E3SM-IO/docs/INSTALL.md

       Log VOL, then the output file will be in the canonical layout and command `h5ldump -k` will show the file kind of `HDF5`.
-    * If the environment variable `HDF5_VOL_CONNECTOR` is set to use Log VOL, then the output file will be in the log layout and command `h5ldump -k` will show the file kind of `HDF5-LogVOL`.
+    * If the environment variable `HDF5_VOL_CONNECTOR` is set to use Log VOL, then the output file will be in the log layout.
+Running command `h5ldump -k` will show the file kind of `HDF5-LogVOL`.
     * Example run command:
       ```
       mpiexec -n 16 src/e3sm_io datasets/map_f_case_16p.h5 -k -o can_F_out.h5 -a hdf5 -x canonical -r 25